umbraco/UmbracoDocs/umbraco-cms/reference/routing/umbraco-api-controllers/routing.md

 Like Surface Controllers in Umbraco, when you inherit from the base class `Umbraco.Cms.Web.Common.Controllers.UmbracoApiController` we will auto-route this controller so you don't have to worry about routing at all.

-All locally declared Umbraco api controllers will be routed under the url path of:
+All locally declared Umbraco api controllers will be routed under the URL path of:

 ~/Umbraco/Api/[YourControllerName]

-All plugin based Umbraco api controllers will be routed under the url path of:
+All plugin based Umbraco api controllers will be routed under the URL path of:

 ~/Umbraco/[YourAreaName]/[YourControllerName]